Learn-Driven Development

 Agents aren't free.
 Every interaction costs tokens, and poorly contextualized work produces drift: the agent builds something off-target, you correct it, it rebuilds, you correct again.
 Each round burns tokens and time.

-Good framing and clear slice specs are the best token optimization strategy.
-When the agent has strong context (the hypothesis, the success criteria, the technical constraints, the codebase patterns), it gets things right earlier and drifts less.
+Good framing and a clear exposure plan are the best token optimization strategy.
+When the agent has strong context (the hypothesis, the success criteria, the technical constraints, the codebase patterns, the reveal controls), it builds the whole artifact coherently and drifts less.
 Context engineering isn't just an intellectual principle.
 It has a direct cost impact.

 Spec-Driven Development as the execution layer